johnsonandjohnson/Bodiless-JS/packages/vital-elements/doc/Components.md

-# VitalDS Components
+# CanvasX Components

-A collection of components that implement the VitalDS Design System.
+A collection of components that implement the CanvasX Design System.